 This section describes how to create and provision a VM under a VMware vCenter Server.
 You can also deploy a VM from a VM template or clone a VM from another VM.
-See Deploy a VM from a VM Template - vCenter on page 52 and Clone a VM - vCenter on page 58 for more information.
+See "Deploy a VM from a VM Template - vCenter" on page 44and "Clone a VM - vCenter" on page 54 for more information.

-- 1 In the SA Client, select the Virtualization tab to display your virtualization inventory. - Navigate to the desired location where you want to place the new VM.
+- 1. In the SA Client, select the Virtualization tab to display your virtualization inventory. - Navigate to the desired location where you want to place the new VM.
 VMs must be created under a datacenter.
-VMs can also be placed under clusters, hypervisors, or resource pools or in folders under these virtualization containers. - 3 Select the desired location and right-click or select the Actions menu.
-Select Create VM... to display the Virtual Machine Definition window (see Figure 20).
+VMs can also be placed under clusters, hypervisors, or resource pools or in folders under these virtualization containers. - Select the desired location and right-click or select the Actions menu.
+Select Create VM... to display the Virtual Machine Definition window (see the following figure).